lmorisse/Symu/README.md

 This project is licensed under the GNU General Public License v2.0 - see the [LICENSE](LICENSE) file for details

+## Support

+Paid consulting and support options are available from the corporate sponsors.
+See [Symu services](https://symu.org/services/)

 ## Integration

 Symu is used in projects: